This Easy Parmesan Risotto has been simplified with the help from America’s Test Kitchen. Less stirring, less work but creamy, dreamy risotto!!

 Easy Parmesan Risotto

-Ok, I have a confession– I have never had risotto……ever……. until now.
+Ok, I have a confession — I have never had risotto…ever…until now.
+I know, I know!

-This easy Parmesan risotto is absolutely delicious and I have no idea why it has taken me this long to try it.
+This easy Parmesan risotto is absolutely delicious, and I have no idea why it has taken me this long to try it.

 So, I have left risotto for one of those meals I will make someday when I no longer have children underfoot.